Using the DataSpace app, the workflow of using the mAb grid is the following:

 Or we can use method chaining to call multiple filter methods and browse the grid.
 Method chaining is unique to R6 objects and related to the pipe.
 See Hadley Wickham’s Advanced R for more info

-Retrieve column values from the mAb grid
+You can retrieve values from the grid by mab_mixture

 After filtering the grid, you can create a DataSpaceMab object that contains the filtered mAb data.